 We will never sell your details to someone else.
 Whenever we share your personal information, we will do so in line with our obligations to keep your information safe and secure.

 Our website may contain links to enable you to visit other websites of interest easily.
 Once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy notice.
 You should exercise caution and look at the privacy notice applicable to the website in question.

 The majority of your information is processed in the United Kingdom.
 However, some of your information may be processed by us or the third parties we work with outside of the UK, such as the EEA, the US, Australia and India.

-Where your information is being processed outside of the EEA, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by UK / EEA data privacy laws e.g. we will put in place legal agreements with our third party suppliers and do regular checks to ensure they meet these obligations.
+Where your information is being processed outside of the UK, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by UK data privacy laws e.g. we will put in place legal agreements with our third party suppliers and do regular checks to ensure they meet these obligations.

 Our security controls are aligned to industry standards and good practice; providing a controlled environment that effectively manages risks to the confidentiality, integrity and availability of your information.

 We take information and system security very seriously and we strive to comply with our obligations at all times.
-Any personal information which is collected, recorded or used in any way, whether on paper, online or any other media, will have appropriate safeguards applied in line with our data protection responsibilities.
+Any personal information which is collected, recorded, or processed in any way, whether on paper, online or any other media, will have appropriate safeguards applied in line with our data protection responsibilities.

 Your information is protected by controls designed to minimise loss or damage through accident, negligence or deliberate actions.
 Our employees are trained to protect sensitive or confidential information when storing or transmitting data in any medium including electronically and must undertake annual refresher exercises on this.